 The only negative is something I hope they fix.
 The seating is uncomfortable.
 The tables have a bar across them which makes it impossible to cross your legs.
 My friend and I both were bothered by this all through dinner.
 The food is worth the trip, and hopefully, the seating will improve.

 I highly recommend Mack & Kate’s.
 It’ has Southern charm, a seasonal, chef-driven menu with originality and good food.
-Now that I’ve enjoyed meals at M and Mack & Kate’s Cafe, Macke’s in Green Hills is on my short list for lunch.
+I’ve enjoyed meals at M and Mack & Kate’s Cafe and a delicious meatloaf sandwich at Kate’s Kitchen, in Franklin.